maiskt/hackathon.github.io/docs/03-Demographics.md

       2018        |  Have you ever paid a fee for school, education, or training?
     2016,2015     |  What type of school do the children go to?
 I pay a fee for the school

-Levels
+Levels:

 + 1=Yes
 + 0=No

 Notes:

-       + 2013, 2014 and 2017 surveys didn't include questions on school fee.
+* 2013, 2014 and 2017 surveys didn't include questions on school fees.

 ## EMPLOYMENT
 Employment status of the respondent.

-Levels
+Levels:

 + 1=Working full-time for a regular salary
 + 2=Working part-time for a regular salary
 + 3=Working occasionally, irregular pay (whenever the work is available)
 + 4=Working per season (e.g., only during the harvest season)
 + 5=Self-employed, working for yourself
 + 6=Not working but looking for a job
 + 7=Housewife or stay-at-home husband doing household chores
 + 8=Full-time student
 + 9=Not working because of retirement
 + 10=Not working because of sickness, disability, etc.
 + 96=Other
 + -2=DK

 Notes:
-       + Pakistan(2015) has one more category "Landlord", which is recoded into "Other".
+* Pakistan(2015) has one more category "Landlord", which is recoded into "Other".
-       + 2013 surveys didn't include this quesion.
+* 2013 surveys didn't include this question.

 ## INVOL_AGRI
 Involved in agriculture.
 Derived from questions about respondent's primary job (farmer or farm worker), household's ownership of a farm, or income from any farming activities in the past 12 monthes.
 For example, for the 2018 Bangladesh survey, INVOL_AGRI was derived from the following questions.